CTlanston/Machine-learning-models/KNN & Logistic Regression (Breast Cancer)/Readme.md

-# README.md for Breast Cancer Prediction Project
+# KNN & Logistic Regression Breast Cancer Prediction Project

 ## Project Overview
 This project focuses on predicting breast cancer types (benign or malignant) using the Wisconsin Diagnostic Breast Cancer (WDBC) dataset.
 The analysis is performed using both Python and RapidMiner.